Yero1990/DEUTERON_ANALYSIS/ANALYSIS_SCRIPTS/MAIN_ANALYSIS/SYSTEMATICS_STUDIES/README.md

 (Werner as a code which determined the systematics given the average kinematics.
 His code has the table of values obtained by varying the kinematics and observing changes in the cross section.)

-The systematics should be calculate for:
+The systematics should be calculated for:
 Ebeam: Beam Energy
 shms P:  SHMS (e-) absolute momentum shms theta_e + eyptar: SHMS (e-) in-plane angle shms phi_e + xptar: SHMS (e-) out-of-plane angle hms P: HMS (p) absolute momentum

 From Mark Jones, the initial values to try out are: dEb     =  3.77e-4  [GeV?]         beam energy uncertainty